giordano-lucas/dex-cyclic-arbitrage/index.md

 XXXX

-Unfortulately, the conclusions drawn in the [Performance Analysis section of the AE training](#performance-analysis) can also be applied here.
+Unfortunately, the conclusions that were drawn in the [Performance Analysis section of the AE training](#performance-analysis) can also be applied here.
 Namely, the `AE` is not able to reach the same level of f1-score as the `PCA` and `rule-based` embedding.

-We would like to draw the attention to the reader on the fact that even though the `MSE Loss` was higher for the `AE` than for `PCA`, it is not obvious that the performance of `embeddings` themselves are comparable in the same way.
-Indeed, the `AE` was trained to procuce recontruct the input data not to be construct a relevant `embedding` in the latent dimensions.
+We would like to draw the attention of the reader to the fact that even though the `MSE Loss` was higher for the `AE` than for `PCA`, it is not obvious that the performance of `embeddings` themselves are comparable in the same way.
+Indeed, the `AE` was trained to produce reconstruct the input data not to construct a relevant `embedding` in the latent dimensions.

 # Cycle clustering